Some tips on building and keeping up ultra-safe rides from the engineers who design them

 The logic is simple: if one safety measure can fail, two failing at the same time is far less likely.
 Therefore, doubling up is a logical precaution to take.
 We nearly always include redundant systems to support the lowest dangerous failure configurations (two out of two or ‘2oo2’ configuration).
 However, for systems that cannot be easily shut down mid-process or have critical measurement points, a third sensor can be added to ‘vote’ in a ‘2oo3’ configuration.
 2oo3 configuration is more expensive but allows maintenance to take place while machines are actively running.
 There may be cases in which this configuration is highly desirable.

-Diversity of design is another critical feature of fault tolerant systems.
+The diversity of design is another critical feature of fault-tolerant systems.
 It manifests itself in many ways and is extremely useful in preventing common-cause failures.
 In creating diversified designs, the design team must decide where to physically position each mechanical component to maximize the safety of the design.
-Because one malfunction can cause the failure of multiple systems, design of safety systems requires the use of a variety of technologies and physical input mechanisms.
+Because one malfunction can cause the failure of multiple systems, the design of safety systems requires the use of a variety of technologies and physical input mechanisms.
 For example, a safety restraint’s redundant locking mechanism uses two different diagnostic position sensors and two different locking technologies.
 Similar technologies may fail at the same time but diversity in technology reduces the likelihood of such mishaps.

 5. Calculated and Regular maintenance

-The final design parameter included in fault tolerant systems is the calculation of which and when maintenance should happen.
+The final design parameter included in fault-tolerant systems is the calculation of which and when maintenance should happen.
 Maintenance in a safe system must be both proactive and methodical.
 Parts are replaced based on their MTBF and the level of risk they present.
 They should be replaced in advance of their projected MTBFd.
-For example, if a part has a MTBFd of 10 years, the part may be completely replaced every three years, serviced every month and tested every day.
-Regular maintenance and documented systemic checking is mandatory in the operation of a safe system.
+For example, if a part has a MTBFd of 10 years, the part may be completely replaced every three years, serviced every month, and tested every day.
+Regular maintenance and documented systemic checking are mandatory in the operation of a safe system.

 As functional safety engineers who’ve spent plenty of time designing roller coasters, sitting on amusement parks rides is no less frightening.
 After all, how do we know what the MTBF on this safety restraint is?
 How do we know if the part has been properly maintained?
 While there is an extensive amount of design that goes into these machines, there are a number of factors we can consider to reduce the likelihood of accidents in the future.

-Dr Michael Wrinch is a Canadian Functional Safety Professional Engineer and President of Hedgehog Technologies whose expertise is in design of complex machines.
+Dr. Michael Wrinch is a Canadian Functional Safety Professional Engineer and President of Hedgehog Technologies whose expertise is in the design of complex machines.